c-kevin-kusuma/rHubs/README.md

 <br>

 ## Examples to Convert Date to Unix
-HubSpot only accepts Unix-date format to the "Millisecond".
-It means that you'll need to convert your date fields to unix if you wish to create or update HubSpot objects
+HubSpot only accepts Unix-date format ("Millisecond").
+It means that you'll need to convert your date fields to unix if you wish to create or update HubSpot objects with date-type properties.
 ```r
 # Create a dummy date value
 test_date <- as.Date('2022-01-01')